skip to content

 00:23:14 - Anthony Campolo

-This command is done.
-You're going to run it on the very first command in the section where it gives you the node command.
-There's a --video flag where you feed a YouTube video, a --playlist flag if you want a YouTube playlist, a --urls flag where you give it a general list of URLs in a file, and then an --rss flag if you want to run on an RSS feed.
+This command is done, then you can run this.
+And you're gonna run it on the very first command in the section where it gives you all of the Node commands.
+So, run autogen Node scripts.
+The very first one is gonna be node autogen.sh --video.
+So, because this is a CLI, there's a video flag where you feed a YouTube video, a playlist flag where you feed a YouTube playlist.
+A URLs flag where you just give it a general list of URLs in a file.
+And then RSS flag if you wanna run it on RSS feed.
+Okay.

 00:24:10 - Anthony Campolo

-It's going to go through a couple of steps and log each thing as it goes.
-The first thing it's going to do is download a WAV file — take this YouTube video and extract the audio.
-Actually, sorry — first it builds a markdown file with the metadata from the YouTube video.
-So it takes the —
+And it's gonna print out each, it's gonna log each thing as it's going.
+So the first thing it's gonna do is it's gonna download a WAV file.
+So it's gonna take this YouTube video and it's going to extract the audio.
+And actually, sorry, first it builds a markdown file with the metadata from the YouTube video.
+So it takes the—

+oops, compiler error.
 Let's see what happens.
-Also, just want to say hey to B1 mind in the chat there.
+I also just wanna say hey to B1 Mine in the chat there.
 Thanks for joining us.

 00:24:43 - Anthony Campolo

-I know what happened.
-I gave it to you with the default, which is to use the large model.
-Bump up the command again and give it a flag, -m, and then base.
-That flag lets you configure the size of the Whisper model you're using.
+Oh, I know what happened.
+Okay.
+I, I gave it to you with the default, which is to use the large model.
+So, okay, bump, bump up the command again and give it a flag for -m and then base.
+Yeah.
+So this is— so I've— so this is a flag that lets you configure the size of the Whisper model you're using.

 00:25:05 - Nick Taylor